nullmastermind/inkscape-for-trace/packaging/macos/README.md

 ## Status

-This is still a work in progress and actively being worked on.
+This is based on [mibap](https://github.com/dehesselle/mibap) and still a work in progress.